Société d'Etudes pour la Propulsion par Réaction: SEPR 841

 The 841 used TX2 (triethylamine xylidine) as a fuel.

 The engine was designed for simplicity and reliability, rather than sophisticated control.
 The pilot's only control was a simple on/off switch, with the valves and pump then controlled by an electromechanical timer.
 Power for actuating the main valves was then obtained by a compressed air bottle or fuel pressure.

 The tanks were air pressurised, the fuel tank by engine compressor bleed air and the oxidiser tank by ram air and additionally by the stored air bottle.
 Ram air was taken from the supersonic inlet boundary layer bleeds.
 A single timer-controlled valve opened the stored air supply which then opened the pneumatic LP cocks.
 A second valve, after a delay, engaged the turbopump clutch.
 HP cocks were opened by a single hydraulic piston, driven by fuel pressure controlled through a third timed valve.
 Both fuel and oxidiser first flowed through a small pilot valve for ignition, before their main valves opened.
 Correct opening of all four valves was monitored by the timer control, to ensure a safe mixture.

 A dump valve system was provided for any residual acid.
 Oxidiser loaded was burned in flight before landing, or dumped.

 Bulk production of the engines was carried out by Hispano-Suiza.

 SEPR 844

 For simplicity of fuel supply, the TX2 fuel of the SEPR 84-1 was replaced with standard jet TR-0 kerosene as the SEPR 84–4.
 This required a few changes to the engine.

 For reliable hypergolic ignition, a small TX tank was retained to supply the engine's pilot ignition valve.
 This fuel supply was controlled very simply, by displacement under fuel pressure acting on a piston in the tank.
 TX capacity limited the engine to just two or three starts per flight.

 The forward bay tank could also be used as an additional fuel tank for the main jet engine.
-The main tankage could not though supply the rocket.
+The main tankage could not, however, supply the rocket.
 Replacing both rocket and cannon with the fuel tanks gave additional ferry range.